Transferring Assets Into Your Revocable Living Trust Agreement By Michael J. Howell

 Please keep in mind that anytime you transfer the ownership of real estate, household items and personal effects or an automobile to a trust, you should let your insurance company know that you have changed the ownership to your revocable living trust agreement.
 They will need to note this on the policy.
 This may also be a good time to review your insurance coverage to make sure it is adequate.

 Most of the above can be accomplished with relative ease; however, we have been having problems with closely held corporations and limited partnership interests.
 These types of interests are not normally traded on an established exchange and therefore cannot be handled by your broker.
-Many are very small operations and often there is no procedure at the corporate or partnership level to handle ownership changes.
-Normally we have to work with the closely held business or partnership which takes time and is, quite frankly, much more expensive and time consuming than transferring any other asset.
+Many are very small operations and often there is no procedure at the corporate, partnership level or LLC lever to handle ownership changes.
+Normally we have to work with the closely held business, partnership or LLCs which takes time and is, quite frankly, much more expensive and time consuming than transferring any other asset.

 Even with this additional time and cost, if you are trying to fully fund your trust, you should take the additional steps to have the title to any closely held stock or limited partnership interests changed to the trustee.
 In the long run it will save even more time and expense.